junghan0611/spacemacs/layers/+spacemacs/spacemacs-purpose/README.md

 This layer enables
 [window-purpose](https://github.com/bmag/emacs-purpose), which provides
 an alternative, purpose-based window manager for Emacs.
-With this layer, your window layout should be robust and shouldn\'t change too much when opening all sorts of buffers.
+With this layer, your window layout should be robust and shouldn't change too much when opening all sorts of buffers.

 Regular [popwin](https://github.com/m2ym/popwin-el) is not triggered when window-purpose is enabled.
-However, the window-purpose layer provides a `purpose-popwin` extension, which brings popwin\'s behavior to window-purpose and solves that problem.
+However, the window-purpose layer provides a `purpose-popwin` extension, which brings popwin's behavior to window-purpose and solves that problem.

 Features:
 ---------